Notes for Applicants

 Personal Accident and Medical Insurance/Travel Insurance

-It is mandatory for all non-local students to have suitable and adequate insurance, which includes but is not limited to travel, personal accident, medical expenses (accident and non-accident), hospitalisation and emergency evacuation/repatriation throughout the entire period of their studies in Hong Kong.
-For further information, please visit the Global Engagement Office.
+It is mandatory for non-local students to have suitable and adequate insurance throughout the entire period of study at CityU.
+Your insurance policy should include but not limited to coverages for travel, personal accident, medical expenses (accident and non-accident), hospitalisation and emergency evacuation / repatriation.
+You are also strongly advised to take out insurance policy that will cover strike, riot, civil commotion, and the pandemic COVID-19.
+For further information, please consult our GEO.

 If you wish to apply for more than one programme, click the ‘Apply for a New Programme’ button after logging into your application account.